Student Services & Facilities

 Campus Recreation Center

-URec also offers a number of lockers available for rent in 12 month or 3 month options.
-Lockers are limited, so if you are interested, please contact us at 205-996-5038 or stop by our Member Services desk today!
-If you prefer not to purchase a locker, we have several areas in the facility, including the locker rooms, with day-use lockers available; just bring a lock, store your belongings while you work out with your own lock, and take it with you when you leave - free of charge!
-The Campus Recreation Center is located at 1501 University Boulevard, next to the Campus Green.
+URec also offers lockers for rent in 12-month or 3-month options.
+Lockers are limited, so if you're interested, please contact us at 205-996-5038 or visit our Member Services desk.
+If you prefer not to purchase a locker, we have several areas in the facility, including the locker rooms, with day-use lockers available.
+Just bring a lock, store your belongings while you work out, and take it with you when you leave - free of charge!

-Campus Green & Intramural and Club Sports Complex
+Intramural and Club Sports Complex

 For more details on reserving any University Recreation space visit our Facilities website.